TsGrolken/3D-3D-Basic-Graphics-Program/README.md

-# assignment-4-environment-mapping-and-shadow-mapping-TsGrolken
+# environment-mapping-and-shadow-mapping Sheng Tong

-Sheng Tong st4048
+Sheng Tong

-Report is in report.md
+See report.md for details